Cajac/picoCTF-Writeups/picoCTF_2021/General_Skills/Magikarp_Ground_Mission.md

 ctf-player@pico-chall$ cat 2of3.flag.txt >> /tmp/full_flag.txt
 ```

-Then we follow the instructions for the middle part of the flag
+Next we follow the instructions for the middle part of the flag

 ```bash
 ctf-player@pico-chall$ cat instructions-to-3of3.txt